araa47/facerec_api/README.md

 ### Updates have been made and the API is currently not compatible with the previous specs, please read throught this readme again to use the latest version of the API

-# Face Recognition API BETA
+# Face Similiraty Engine (REST API)

-##### This project is a simple face recognition api coded in python.
+##### This project is a simple face similarity api coded in python.
 The project uses an sqlite3 database to store the images.

 ## Instructions to Use the API